tmaestrini/easyProvisioning/README.md

 Give it a try – I'm sure you will have fun! 💪

-👉 SPO is currently the only targeted service in M365 – but other services will follow asap.
+👉 For now, SPO is currently the only targeted service in M365 – but other services will follow asap.<br>
 Any contributors are welcome! 🙌

 ## Installation
 ```powershell